 I still miss, with all my heart, my stereo that held, and randomly play 12 CD's in an evening, without have to yell "Alexa" at the top of my lungs.
 I miss my pager, that I shoved in a drawer in 2003, thinking to hell with you when I bought my first cell phone, which now seems to be the more evil of the two.
 I miss my old car, that had a rubber bumper instead of a plasticky one that dents or scrapes, when I look at it.
 I still scratch my head wondering why I gave away certain items that still have a special place in my heart, and because I loved them.
 I know the answer though, and it is because I did not think about what I valued during my purges.
 I valued, and still value, dancing in my socks, to my wonderful collection of music that I could count on, without digital, downloads, and screaming at an electric box.

 Once you figure out what it is you're going to keep around, categorize all of it to the bone, contain it, and find each category a home unto itself.
 This will certainly put a smile on your face, since you will be able to breathe easier, and find things quicker.

-Marla Stone is the owner of I-Deal-Lifestyle -
+Marla Stone is the owner of i DEAL LiFESTYLE®

+Marla is known as the organizing clutter therapist®.
 Marla earned her BA in Psychology and a Master's in Social Work and is the founder of I-Deal-Lifestyle, a Self and Space Organization Service.